openshift/svt/reliability-v2/README.md

         - oc get project -l purpose=reliability
         - func check_nodes
         - kubectl get pods -A -o wide | egrep -v "Completed|Running"
-        # Run test case as scripts.
-KUBECONFIG of the current user is set as env variable by reliability-v2.
-        #- . <path to /content/create-delete-pod-ensure-service.sh>

     - name: dev-test
       user_name: testuser- # if user_start and user_end exist, this will be username prefix
       user_start: 0 # user_start is inclusive, start with testuser-0 in the users.spec file